kiaer/kasumi/README.md

 ## Choice of parameters and table

 The project will include scripts for calculating paramater choices for the TMTO attack.
-All scripts are made for sage mathmatics.
+All scripts are made for sage mathematics.